Worx TriVac WG512 vs WG518 - The Differences

 Feel, Fuel & Noise

-Manufactured by Worx, both the WG518 and the TriVac WG512 should uphold similar standards of quality and attention to detail.
+Belonging to the line of Worx blowers, both the WG518 and the TriVac WG512 should have a shared standard of manufacturing and attention to detail.

-- Power Source: Both products are corded electric blowers, ensuring steady power delivery and operational reliability, which contributes to a user-friendly and environmentally conscious experience.
+- Both products are corded electric blowers, ensuring steady power delivery and operational reliability, which contributes to a user-friendly and environmentally conscious experience.

-- Noise: Although the difference in noise rating between the Worx WG518, registering at 82 dB, and the Worx TriVac WG512, at 79 dB, appears minor, it can impact both the operator's experience and nearby neighbors.
+- Though the difference in noise levels between the Worx WG518, rating 82 dB, and the Worx TriVac WG512, standing at 79 dB, may seem insignificant, it could affect both the operator's comfort and nearby residents' tranquility.

 CFM & MPH